 A food processor is a miracle kitchen appliance—one that reduces ten minutes of grating or chopping to thirty seconds.
 Its various attachments can slice, chop, grate, grind, mix, and purée foods.
-Cheaper food processors don’t come with the blades to do all these things.
-But the true forte of a food processor is slicing vegetables and that’s something any model can do.
-Even the cheapest models slice vegetables beautifully and lightning-fast.
+Cheaper food processors may not come with the blades to do all these things.
+But the true forte of a food processor is slicing or grating vegetables.
+Even the cheapest models slice and grate beautifully and lightning-fast.

-Most of the things food processors do can also be accomplished with a cutting board, a chef’s knife, and a grater—and food processors require more clean-up time than is needed for these hand-tools.
+Many things food processors does can also be accomplished with a cutting board, a chef’s knife, and a grater—and food processors require more clean-up time than is needed for these hand-tools.
 But the added cleanup time is more than made up for if you’re preparing a lot of food.
 So the more food you make at one time, the more value you’ll get from a food processor.
 If you’re making a stir-fry for four people, a food processor can easily knock fifteen minutes off the time you’ll spend in the kitchen.

 Vegan cooks rely on food processors to make hummus, pesto, chopped or grated vegetables, and puddings.
 If all this isn’t enough, you can use a food processor to grind wheat berries and other whole grains into flour.
 Freshly-ground flour produces unbelievably tasty breads.
 In fact, breads made from store-bought flour can’t compete any more than month-old ground coffee can compare to freshly-ground.